 On March 7, 2022, the Company entered into a loan agreement with Pharmakon for a senior secured term loan of up to \$100 million in two tranches.
 The first tranche of \$75 million was funded in March 2022.
 The second tranche of \$25 million was funded in December 2022.
 The facility will mature five years from initial funding and can be prepaid in whole at the Company's discretion, at any time, subject to prepayment premiums and make-whole amounts.
 The loan will require interest-only payments for the first 48 months followed by principal and interest payments with interest accruing using 3-month London Inter-Bank Offered Rate ("LIBOR") (with a 1.25% floor) plus 8.25%.
-Upon the cessation of LIBOR, the benchmark governing the interest rate will be replaced with a rate based on the secured overnight financing rate published by the Federal Reserve Bank of New York.
+On June 29, 2023, the loan agreement with Pharmakon was amended to replace the benchmark governing the interest rate with a rate based on the secured overnight financing rate ("SOFR") published by the Federal Reserve Bank of New York.
+Effective July 2023, the loan will accrue interest using a benchmark rate of 3-month SOFR plus a 0.26161% adjustment.
 The Company is not required to maintain any financial covenants.